jhumelsine/jhumelsine.github.io/table-of-contents.md

 I keep my previous employers and others anonymous.
 If I do mention someone by name, I only use their first name, and I get their permission, or I use a pseudonym.

 * [What is UML and why you may want to care](https://jhumelsine.github.io/2021/06/22/uml.html) - When [I realized](https://jhumelsine.github.io/2021/06/22/uml.html#when-i-realized-how-to-use-them), in an ___Aha!___ moment, that OMT, the predecessor of UML, is more than just a design tool.
-It's a way to model the problem that based upon the domain elements and their relationships.
+It's a way to model the problem that based upon the domain elements and their relationships
-* [It's Your Move](https://jhumelsine.github.io/2023/08/24/its-your-move.html) - When I realized that software engineering was more than just knowing the rules of a programming language.
+* [It's Your Move](https://jhumelsine.github.io/2023/08/24/its-your-move.html) - When I realized that software engineering was more than just knowing the rules of a programming language
-* [Getting the Right Abstraction is Hard](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) - Where I had one of my [first experiences](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html#fiber-optic-switch) of working with someone else's code and realizing that it could be designed better.
+* [Getting the Right Abstraction is Hard](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) - Where I had one of my [first experiences](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html#fiber-optic-switch) of working with someone else's code and realizing that it could be designed better
-* [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) - Where I encapsulated a really [nasty API](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html#i-have-to-implement-how-many-classes) away from the rest of my codebase.
+* [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) - Where I encapsulated a really [nasty API](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html#i-have-to-implement-how-many-classes) away from the rest of my codebase
-* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) - Where tightly coupled code limited my team's testing abilities.
+* [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) - Where tightly coupled code limited my team's testing abilities
-* [Hexagonal Architecture – Adapter Flexibility](https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html) - Where adopting [Hexagonal Architecture and an Adapter Dispatcher](https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html#inspired-by-true-events) provided the flexibility we needed to solve a rather challenging design problem.
+* [Hexagonal Architecture – Adapter Flexibility](https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html) - Where adopting [Hexagonal Architecture and an Adapter Dispatcher](https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html#inspired-by-true-events) provided the flexibility we needed to solve a rather challenging design problem
 * [Chain of Responsibility Design Pattern](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) - Where a Chain of Responsibility design solved a problem of different configurations of [Address Books](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html#use-case--address-book).
-* [Interpreter Design Pattern – Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) - Where I created a Domain-Specific Language, even when that was not my original intent.
+* [Interpreter Design Pattern – Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) - Where I created a Domain-Specific Language, even when that was not my original intent
-* [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) - How I evolve my designs.
+* [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) - How I evolve my designs
-* [The Conversion of a Unit Test Denier](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) ... or How I Learned to Stop Worrying and Love Unit Testing.
+* [The Conversion of a Unit Test Denier](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) ... or How I Learned to Stop Worrying and Love Unit Testing
-* [Suril, the Semaphore and Me](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html) - How I learned the true meaning of Software Under Test.
+* [Suril, the Semaphore and Me](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html) - How I learned the true meaning of Software Under Test
-* [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html) - When I indoctrinated a young mind with TDD.
+* [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html) - When I indoctrinated a young mind with TDD
-* [Losing Your Job Stinks](https://jhumelsine.github.io/2024/08/11/jobsearch.html) - Where I describe my unemployment experience during a down market after the dot-com bubble burst in the early 2000s.
+* [Losing Your Job Stinks](https://jhumelsine.github.io/2024/08/11/jobsearch.html) - Where I describe my unemployment experience during a down market after the dot-com bubble burst in the early 2000s
-* [Testing Concerns](https://jhumelsine.github.io/2024/09/08/test-concerns.html) - Where I list the lessons I learned when I was on the [QA team](https://jhumelsine.github.io/2024/09/08/test-concerns.html#manual-test-code).
+* [Testing Concerns](https://jhumelsine.github.io/2024/09/08/test-concerns.html) - Where I list the lessons I learned when I was on the [QA team](https://jhumelsine.github.io/2024/09/08/test-concerns.html#manual-test-code)
-* [Abstraction](https://jhumelsine.github.io/2024/10/30/abstraction.html) - Where I describe the conversation, I had with a mentee at my college alma mater, which inspired this blog.
+* [Abstraction](https://jhumelsine.github.io/2024/10/30/abstraction.html) - Where I describe the conversation, I had with a mentee at my college alma mater, which inspired this blog
-* [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) - Where I describe my experience with [Safety Critial Code](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#safety-critical) as well as provide [A Cautionary Tale](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#a-cautionary-tale), which darn near cost me my job.
+* [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) - Where I describe my experience with [Safety Critial Code](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#safety-critical) as well as provide [A Cautionary Tale](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#a-cautionary-tale), which darn near cost me my job
-* [A House Divided Against Itself Will Not Stand](https://jhumelsine.github.io/2025/03/07/house-divided.html) - Where I resolve the conflict between [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) and [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) blog entries.
+* [A House Divided Against Itself Will Not Stand](https://jhumelsine.github.io/2025/03/07/house-divided.html) - Where I resolve the conflict between [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) and [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) blog entries

 # Miscellaneous
-This is for blog entries that were one-offs, and weren't part of series
+This is for blog entries that were one-offs, and weren't part of series:

 * [Job Loss](https://jhumelsine.github.io/2024/08/11/jobsearch.html) - Software Engineering has been a great career for me, but it wasn't without a few bumps in the road.
 I wrote this blog when others I knew in the industry were running into the same bumpy road in their careers.